Eastside High School (Camden, New Jersey): Athletics

 The Eastside High School Tigers compete in the Olympic Conference, which is comprised of public and private high schools in Burlington, Camden and Gloucester counties, and operates under the aegis of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 814 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
-The football team competes in the Memorial Division of the 95-team West Jersey Football League superconference and was classified as Group III South for football for 2018–2020.
+The football team competes in the Liberty Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group II South for football for 2024–2026, which included schools with 514 to 685 students.

 The boys' basketball team won the Group III state championship in 1949 (defeating Hillside High School in the tournament final), 1978 (vs. Malcolm X Shabazz High School) and 1985 (vs. Rahway High School), and won the Group IV title in 1970 (vs. East Orange High School).
 An estimated 4,000 spectators watched the 1949 team win the Group III state title with a 45-43 win against Hillside on a basket scored in the last minute of the championship game.
 The 1970 team won their 27th consecutive game and the Group IV title with an 82-71 win against East Orange in the playoff finals in front of a crowd of 10,000 at Convention Hall in Atlantic City.
 The 2004 boys' basketball team took the South, Group III state sectionals with an 83-75 win over crosstown rival Camden High School.

-The boys track team won the Group III spring track state championship in 1984 (as co-champion) and 1996.
+The boys track team won the Group III spring / outdoor track state championship in 1984 (as co-champion) and 1996.

 The boys track team won the indoor relay championship in Group III in 1993, 1995 and 1998.
 The girls team won the Group III title in 2000, 2001 and 2006, and won the Group II title in 2005 (as co-champion).